HL7/davinci-pas/src/pagecontent/usecases.md

 ### Business Requirements
 The objective of implementation guide is to provide a vehicle for automation of a prior authorization request and response within the clinical workflow of the provider.
 The IG uses the FHIR standard as the basis for assembling the information necessary to substantiate the need for a particular treatment and submitting that information and the request for prior authorization to an intermediary end point.
 That endpoint is responsible for ensuring that any HIPAA requirements are met (see above).
 The response from the payer is intended to come back to that intermediary endpoint and be available to the providers EHR solution using the FHIR  standard.
 The goal is to provide real time prior authorization, where possible, in the provider's clinical workflow.

 Current industry payer leaders in automating prior authorization indicate that it is possible to achieve a real-time response to the PA request in up to 80% of prior authorizations.
-In cases where real time prior authorization is not possible, the payer can provide an indication (PEND) in real-time that the response has been delayed for further review and the results can be delivered later.
+In cases where real time prior authorization is not possible, the payer can provide an indication (PEND) in real-time that the response has been delayed for further review and the results will be delivered later.

+Currently, the overwhelming majority of real-time responses to the PA request are PEND.
+This is, in a large part, due to the need for additional documentation.
+By using the combination of the DTR IG and this IG to provide the documentation with the PA request, we expect payers to enable real-time response to significantly more PA requests.

 This implementation guide also supports business requirements around the management of prior authorizations, including checking on the status of 'pended' authorization requests (by the ordering and/or performing providres), cancelling previously submitted prior authorization requests and updating prior authorization requests to reflect changes in clinical need (e.g. changes to the requested quantity or time-period).